NNPDF/pineappl/docs/cli-tutorial.md

 In this case you see that the up–anti-down (2, -1) and charm–anti-strange (4,
 -3) initial states (the numbers are [PDG](https://pdg.lbl.gov/) MC IDs) are grouped together in a single *channel*, each with a factor of `1`.
-In general this number can be different from one, if the Monte Carlo decides to factor out CKM values or electric charges, for instance, to group more lumis with the same matrix elements together.
+In general this number can be different from `1`, if the Monte Carlo decides to factor out CKM values or electric charges, for instance, to group more lumis with the same matrix elements together into a single channel.
 This is an optimization step, as fewer lumis result in a smaller grid file.

 Note that lumis with the transposed initial states, for instance anti-down—up, are merged with each other, which always works if the two